Lai-YT/regexp/README.md

   Converts the regular expression into a graph, exits with 1 if regexp is ill-formed or the file can't be opened

-  -d, --graph           Converts the NFA of the regexp into a Graphviz
+  -g, --graph           Converts the NFA of the regexp into a Graphviz
                         dot file (default: False)
   -o FILE, --output FILE
                         The name of the dot file.